Elliott-Tay/EEP-Parking-System/README.md

 npm test
 ```

 Ensure that the test cases pass first before pushing into the repo and into CI/CD configurations or merging it into master if we are working with various software engineers.
-Please use feature branching method when
+Please use feature branching method when you are creating new features or fixing bugs so that when we check it, we can do a trace back of which merge might cause issues if it happens.

+You can refer to the EEP documentation for more of the hardware version as the software part documentations are in here.